robvdw/Decision-Support-Systems-In-Allied-Healthcare/README.md

 # NLP OPEN-SOURCE Python Tools

-[Natural Language Processing (NLP)] is a discipline within artificial intelligence that leverages linguistics and computer science to make human language intelligible to machines.
+[Natural Language Processing (NLP)] is a discipline within artificial intelligence domain that leverages linguistics and computer science to make human language intelligible to machines.
 By allowing computers to automatically analyze massive sets of data, NLP can help you find meaningful information in just seconds.

 To utilize NLP capabilities, there high quality open-source NLP tools, that allow developers to discover valuable insights from unstructured texts.
 That is, dealing with text analysis problems like classification, word ambiguity, sentiment analysis etc.